Thailand has over a thousand islands, but only a handful truly capture what makes this country magical.

 a.
 Why It’s Special

-The Phi Phi Islands rise dramatically from the Andaman Sea between Phuket and Krabi, with towering limestone cliffs draped in jungle.
+The Phi Phi Islands rise dramatically from the Andaman Sea between Phuket and Krabi.

-Maya Bay on uninhabited Phi Phi Leh epitomizes tropical perfection, while the famous viewpoint offers one of Thailand’s most photographed vistas.
+Maya Bay on uninhabited Phi Phi Leh is tropical perfection, while the viewpoint offers one of Thailand’s most photographed scenes.

 b.
 Best Things to Do

-- Visit Maya Bay Early – Sunrise longtail to beat crowds (swimming prohibited but still breathtaking)
+- Visit Maya Bay Early – Take a sunrise longtail to beat the crowds (swimming banned but still gorgeous)

-- Swim in Pileh Lagoon – Float in turquoise waters surrounded by towering cliffs
+- Float in Pileh Lagoon – Turquoise water surrounded by towering cliffs

-- Snorkel Shark Point – See harmless blacktip reef sharks in early morning off Long Beach
+- Snorkel Shark Point – See harmless blacktip reef sharks early morning off Long Beach

-- Hike to Viewpoint 2 – 20-30 minute climb for iconic twin bay panorama
+- Hike to Viewpoint 2 – 20-30 minutes up for that iconic twin bay view

-- Night Party at Loh Dalum – Fire shows at Slinky and Ibiza Beach Bar till 2 AM
+- Party at Loh Dalum – Fire shows at Slinky and Ibiza Beach Bar until 2 AM

 c.
 Best Time to Visit

-November to April for calm seas ideal for boat trips.
+November to April for calm seas perfect for boat trips.
 Maya Bay closes August-September for ecosystem recovery.

 d.
 Nearby Islands You Can Visit

-Phi Phi Leh sits just 1.5 km south with Maya Bay, Pileh Lagoon, and Viking Cave.
+Phi Phi Leh (1.5 km south) has Maya Bay, Pileh Lagoon, and Viking Cave.

-Bamboo Island (Koh Pai) lies 5 km northeast with white sand and coral gardens.
+Bamboo Island (5 km northeast) offers white sand and coral gardens.

-Koh Lanta sprawls 30 km east offering long quiet beaches and charming Old Town.
+Koh Lanta (30 km east) has long, quiet beaches and charming Old Town.

 e.
 How to Get There